By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 What exactly is a delusion and why are they so hard to recognize beforehand?

 One particular delusion has been implicated as a leading cause of homicides.
-Related delusions may also pay a major role in other violent acts even though professionals have such a hard time recognizing them.
+Related delusions may also play a major role in other violent acts even though professionals have such a hard time recognizing them.

 While not necessarily a particular mental illness, Delusions are a symptom of a number of mental illnesses.
 In practice professionals rarely seem to pick out the delusion first.
 The person gets diagnosed with a particular mental illness and then the descriptor with delusions gets tossed in later like that tells us much about what is going on.

-Some mental status exam forms and assessment forms include check boxes to mark off delusions.
+Some mental status exam forms and assessment forms include checkboxes to mark off delusions.
 Since deciding if someone is delusional is such an extreme judgment call, this decision often comes after the diagnosis not before.
-Also note that the one delusion that results in many homicides is not usually included in the list of delusions that we are presented to check off.
+Also, note that the one delusion that results in many homicides is not usually included in the list of delusions that we are presented to check off.

 The commonly considered delusions are, Paranoid, Grandiose, Religious, and Persecutory.
 Let’s look at these one at a time and see why they can be problematic.
 Some of these examples are slightly exaggerated and embroidered for effect.
 Can you tell which are which?